If you ask someone to buy from you too soon, you could lose them forever.

 One of his most important contributions to the field of marketing is his book Breakthrough Advertising, in which he describes the five stages of awareness.

 It’s hard to find a copy of Breakthrough Advertising for under $125, but many top copywriters consider it a necessary expense.
-Stages of awareness is one of the most valuable ideas to come out of the tome (which is a dense read).
+Stages of awareness are one of the most valuable ideas to come out of the tome (which is a dense read).

 Stages of awareness refer to the degree to which your prospect knows about their own pain points, general solutions, your product, and your product’s ability to solve their problem.